Kyrsten Sinema: Personal life

-Sinema is bisexual.
-She has also been reported to be the only atheist member of Congress, although she has rejected the label.
+Sinema married, and later divorced, her BYU classmate Blake Dain.
+She is openly bisexual.
+She had been reported to be the only atheist member of Congress, although she has rejected the label.

 Amateur athlete

 Sinema has completed numerous marathons.
 In 2019, she completed a marathon in 3:28:17, which was fast enough for her (female) age group to qualify for the Boston Marathon.
 Two weeks before her Boston-qualifying race, she ran a three-mile race in 20:42, setting a record for women in Congress.
 In 2020, she set a personal record of 3:21:45 and later in 2021, she broke her right foot while running a marathon, requiring her to use a hands-free crutch.

 On November 17, 2013, Sinema completed an Ironman Triathlon in a little over 15 hours.
 She was the second active member of Congress, after Senator Jeff Merkley, to finish a long-distance triathlon, and the first to complete an Ironman-branded race.
 She completed the 2015 Ironman World Championship in Kona, Hawaii.

-On December 25, 2013, Sinema climbed to the summit of Mount Kilimanjaro.

-Family

-Sinema's great-great-grandfather Lieuwe Jacobs Sinnema (1863–1943) immigrated at a young age with his father Jacob Jans Sinnema (1830–1903) to the United States in 1867 from the village of Bitgum, in the Dutch province of Friesland.
-They came to Sioux City, Iowa, and later her great-great-grandfather settled in Twin Falls, Idaho, where her great-grandfather Jacob Sinema (1892–1963) and grandfather Gerald Sinema (1929–1991) were brought up.
-Her grandfather relocated to Phoenix, where her father, Dan Sinema, was born in 1949.

-Sinema married, and later divorced, her BYU classmate Blake Dain.